Deir el-Ballas: Excavation

 of modern habitation and the town’s cemetery."

 For the December 2019-January 2020 season, work on the above projects was continued.
-The team also began work on restoring several houses, the southern part of the main enclosure wall of the North Palace, and the southwest corner of the casemate core of the North Palace.
-One of these houses, dubbed House E, "The structure had been partially excavated and planned by the Hearst Expedition in 1900-1901 and was re-excavated by Cynthia Shartzer in 1985.
-One small section was exposed to floor level and was revealed to be a textile workshop in a remarkable state of preservation.
-A wooden beam that would have held a grasped spindle for making thread was found beside a column base, which had a socket cut into it to support the beam.
-Beside that was a limestone saddle-shaped bench for the weaver to sit on and a pottery spinning bowl...There was even a wool roving and woolen thread in the fill associated with the finds.
-At the north end of the section were two mud-brick bins, one of which still contained an upright post...While the elements had remained intact in House E, looters had dug a large hole through the center of the adjoining unexcavated room, although a great deal was left, including Egyptian pottery, fragments of Nubian Kerma ware and a Canaanite amphora."
+The team also began work on restoring the earlier-mentioned Houses D,E, and F; the southern part of the main enclosure wall of the North Palace, and the southwest corner of the casemate core of the North Palace.

 Because of the COVID-19 pandemic, work was not able to be resumed until, and only during, May 2021.
 A new project for the season was the excavation of two previously-untouched clusters near the South Palace: "In Area 2 was a very long, large building made up of a number of small rooms, and in Area 1 was a cluster of large and small structures extending over a broad area.
 This further supports our theory that this part of the site, like the Central City at Tell el-Amarna, was an administrative district.
 Moreover, the location of these structures at the mouth of a wadi running down to the river may signal that this was the location of the port for the settlement."

+The restoration of the South Palace was finished in 2023 and work was started on rebuilding the North Palace's casemate foundations and original enclosure wall.